nileshhshinde29/myNotes/notes/Vue /chits.md

 **2. How does Vue.js differ from other frameworks like React and Angular?**
--lightweight compared to Angular,
+-   lightweight compared to Angular,
--easier to learn and use.
+-   easier to learn and use.
--simpler syntax.
+-   simpler syntax.

 **0. What is the Vue instance?**
--is the root of a Vue application.
+- is the root of a Vue application.
--It serves as the entry point for a Vue component.
+- It serves as the entry point for a Vue component.